 Management is one of the most important areas of a company.
 We look at

 unreasonable CEO compensation, how long the team and board of directors have

 been around for and insider trading.

-Insufficient data for Ian to establish whether their remuneration is reasonable compared to companies of similar size in Australia.
+Ian's remuneration is lower than average for companies of similar size in Australia.